Alfresco/alfresco-ng2-components/docs/content-services/search-filter.component.md

 ### Facet Intervals

+These provide custom categories based on admin defined ranges inside `intervals`.
+What is wanted for every interval can be specified exactly, and having overlapping ranges could be possible.

 #### FacetIntervals Properties
 | Name | Type | Description |
 | ---- | ---- | ----------- |
 |intervals|array|Specifies the fields to facet by interval.|
-Note: `sets` (Sets the intervals for all fields.) is not yet supported.
+Note: `sets` parameter from Search API (Sets the intervals for all fields) is not yet supported.

 ```json